JasonXu-2003/ESE5023_Assignments_12532726/README.md

 # ESE5023_Assignments_12532726

-#The aim of this repository is for submiting my course assignments of the ESE5023.
+#This repository is for submitting my ESE5023 course assignments.